 “Woe to you, scribes and Pharisees, hypocrites!
 For you travel across sea and land to make a single proselyte, and when he becomes a proselyte, you make him twice as much a child of hell as yourselves.”
 Matt 23:15

-The trouble was that the Pharisees were enthusiastically baptising gentiles into their twisted and man-made version of Judaism, rather than the God-breathed covenant of Sinai.
+The trouble was that the Pharisees were enthusiastically converting gentiles into their twisted and man-made version of Judaism, rather than the God-breathed covenant of Sinai.
 They were more interested in exacting rules than in worshiping in Spirit and in truth.
 That problem was exacerbated even further by the eighth century.
 Shortly after the time of Yeshua, the Pharisee sect grew stronger than the others (the Saduccees, the Essenes, the Zealots) and eventually took exclusive control of what it meant to be a Jew.
-In the centuries that followed, they became the Sages who wrote the Talmud and Rabbinic writings that are followed today, and they built their version of the Torah around two problems: a non-existent temple and a Messiah they wished to avoid.
+In the centuries that followed, they became the Sages who determined the content of the Talmud and Rabbinic writings that are followed today, and they built their version of the Torah around two problems: a non-existent temple and a Messiah they wished to avoid.
 New systems and laws were invented and passed on to perpetuate their religion which had become detached from the God of Israel and the New Covenant.
 Ironically, the Talmud was in the process of codification and completion around the same time as the Khazar conversion.
 There was significant tension at that time within Judaism as to whether the rabbinic writings held the same authority as the Bible.
 The Karaite movement that was strong at that time held that only the Bible had divine authority, but in the end their movement dwindled and the Rabbinic Judaism that emerged now concentrates more on the Talmud than the Bible.

 So while Yehuda HaLevi does an admirable job of explaining each faith through imagined proponents and apologists, and even though his presentation of Judaism is beautiful and easy to embrace, the fact is that the Khazars were offered the religion of whitewashed tombs.
 And that is what they got.
 Moreover, as the wheels of history turned, things got from bad to worse, egged on by persecution from those who claimed to be “Christians”.
 Tragically, the church’s relentless battering of the Jewish people wherever they went pushed many further and further away from the truth of the gospel.